2013 American League Wild Card tie-breaker game: Aftermath

 The Rays' win clinched the team's fourth post-season berth in franchise history.
 The Rays advanced to the AL Wild Card Game, in which they defeated the Cleveland Indians.
 They would then lose the ALDS to the eventual World Series champion Boston Red Sox, 3 games to 1.

 The game counted as a regular season game in baseball statistics.
 For example, Evan Longoria's third-inning home run broke Stan Musial's record for the most home runs in the last game of the season, setting the mark at seven.
 He went 3-for-4 with a double, a home run, and two RBI in the game overall.
-This left him 11-for-19 with seven home runs and ten RBIs in season finales from 2009–2013.
+This left him 11-for-19 with seven home runs and ten RBIs in season finales from 2009 to 2013.